-Only licensed dispensaries may sell marijuana.
-In 2021, public consumption may become legal in licensed social use venues.
+Only licensed dispensaries may sell pot.
+In 2022, public consumption may become legal in licensed social use venues.
 Currently the only legal cannabis consumption lounge is The Vegas Tasting Room.

 On this page our Las Vegas criminal defense attorneys provide an overview of Nevada marijuana laws: